Rachel Hore

 Rachel Hore (born 26 January 1960) is a British fiction writer, living in Norwich.

-After reading Modern History at St Catherine's College, Oxford, she worked at HarperCollins until moving to Norfolk with her husband, the author D. J. Taylor, and three children.
-She now teaches creative writing and publishing at the University of East Anglia.
-She is the author of eight novels, several of which have been Sunday Times Top Ten bestsellers.
+Hore was born in Surrey, England, and lived with her family in Hong Kong between the ages of five and eight before returning to England.
+After reading Modern History at St Catherine's College, Oxford, she worked as an editor at HarperCollins until she moved to Norfolk with her husband, the author D. J. Taylor, and three children.

+She was in her mid-forties when she wrote her first novel.
+Aside from writing, she teaches creative writing and publishing at the University of East Anglia.
+She is the author of thirteen novels, several of which have been Sunday Times Top Ten bestsellers.